princessleia1/sleepy-time/README.md

 # Sleepy-Time
 **Sleepy-Time** is a Fitbit Ionic and Versa App for Fitbit OS for monitoring your sleeping habits. **Sleepy-Time** uses the new [Fitbit SDK 4.1](https://github.com/Fitbit).
 This App utilises Fitbit Sleep API V2.
-Work in Progress.
+WIP.

 ## Sleep Logs
 **Sleepy-Time** gets data from the Fitbit OS Get Sleep Logs by Date endpoint.
 It returns a summary and list of a user's sleep log entries (including naps) as well as detailed sleep entry data for a given day.